Popular Stories

 Craft for a cause.

-If you’re looking for a project to direct some pent-up creativity, Trauma Teddies is perfect for you.
+If you’re looking for a project to channel some pent-up creativity, The Australian Red Cross Trauma Teddies is the perfect place to start.

 Advertisement

-The Red Cross Trauma Teddies program involves volunteers crafting and donating hand-knitted or crocheted teddy bears to comfort children experiencing trauma or crises.
-Emergency services and healthcare professionals distribute these teddies to help soothe and support children during difficult times.
+The Australian Red Cross Trauma Teddies program involves volunteers crafting and donating hand-knitted or crocheted teddy bears to comfort children experiencing trauma or crises.

 trauma teddy